Benny93/kafui/prompt.md

 3. Verify the results match the expected output
 4. If verification passes, proceed to next step
 5. If verification fails, execute the fallback procedure
-6. Always save your progress by committing working changes

 After each step, respond with:
 - Step completed: [step number and name]